 Sharing a survey to your office-based staff will give them an opportunity to voice any safety concerns.
 This feedback will highlight any problems with your workplace set up early on, and help you create a Covid-secure office where your staff feel comfortable working.

-Conduct an Intranet Satisfaction Survey and understand how your intranet is performing
+Conduct an intranet satisfaction survey to understand how your intranet is performing

 If your intranet or digital workplace software is hindering rather than helping your staff, you need to know.
 The digital tools your employees use should make their day-to-day jobs easier, freeing up time from repetitive tasks so they can focus on meaningful work that will benefit your business.

 Send a survey to your staff to understand their pain points and ask which areas of your digital workplace need improving.
 For example, if people find it hard to find information, you can look at ways to improve your intranet search.
 Take the results from your survey to create an action plan and re-share the survey afterwards to see if the changes made a difference.
 Incremental improvements – based on real data – will help you build a digital workplace that enhances staff performance.

 Monitor your company’s culture

 Do you have a full grasp of your company’s culture?
 The data would suggest it’s unlikely.
 Just 28% of executives understand their organisation’s culture well, according to a report by Deloitte.
 Often, what a company’s culture is supposed to be and what actually it is, are two different things.
 Getting your teams’ perspectives is the only way to fully understand their experience of your company culture.